How to Trade with Heikin Ashi Chart Pattern?

 • Red candles with no upper or lower shadows imply a strong downtrend.

-• Long down candles along with little upper shadow represent strong selling pressure and vice versa.
+• Long down candles along with little upper shadows represent strong selling pressure and vice versa.

 • Small Heikin-Ashi candlesticks with long upper and lower shadows mean indecision over the last two days.
-This often happens when a candlestick is filled and the other is hollow.
+This often happens when one candlestick is filled and the other is hollow.

-• The Heikin-Ashi methods use a modified formula depends on two-period averages.
+• The Heikin-Ashi methods use a modified formula that depends on two-period averages.
 This provides the chart with a smoother appearance.
-This is making it easier to spots trends and reversals, but at the same time obscures gaps and some price data.
+This is making it easier to spot trends and reversals, but at the same time obscures gaps and some price data.

 • One of the main advantages is that the chart is much “smoother” looking.
 It helps to more easily identify the trending direction.